snowmeltarcade/projectkitchen/documentation/functional/game_play.md

 ## Achievements

+For every level that is passed, the players involved are awarded points and stars.
+These can be used to purchase new workstations or upgrade existing [workstations](workstations.md).

 ### Points

 Points are awarded based on the time it takes to complete an order.
 The quicker an order is served, the more points awarded.

-All players involved in a level receive the same number of points.

 ### Stars

 Each level has a minimum number of points required to count as a passed level.
 If the minimum number of points is not reached, the level is failed.
 Each level also has 3 stars that can be achieved.
 Each star also requires a set number of points.
-If the number of received points is greater than that required by a star, that star is awarded to all players involved in a level.
+If the number of received points is greater than that required by a star, that star is awarded.